nolafs/renaissance-website/site/content/case-studies/delta-force.md

 ![](/images/uploads/df-web1.png)

+​

-​Working with the organizers of Gamescom Opening Night Live and the editorial teams at IGN, we set up a coordinated announcement strategy which resulted in over 630 articles published worldwide, reaching an absolutely astonishing  2.54Bn umv audience reach in just under 3 weeks. ​
+Working with the organizers of Gamescom Opening Night Live and the editorial teams at IGN, we set up a coordinated announcement strategy which resulted in over 630 articles published worldwide, reaching an absolutely astonishing  2.54Bn umv audience reach in just under 3 weeks. ​

 ![](/images/uploads/df-web3.png)